 “What really differentiates Simcenter Amesim from other tools is its prebuilt and validated component models that allow design engineers to significantly reduce component modeling and validation efforts,” says Franck Dietrich, the tools, simulation and integration team leader at Aeroconseil.
 “The Simcenter Amesim industry-specific libraries are also an advantage.”

 Dietrich notes, “With its physics-based modeling, Simcenter Amesim is organized in a way that is very close to real systems, unlike other tools in which the representations of real systems are less intuitive.”

 In order to fully exploit advantages for systems integration offered by Simcenter Amesim, Aeroconseil is currently studying interoperability issues so it can interface Simcenter Amesim with other simulation platforms.
 Another key issue is to choose an adequate level of modeling for a better tradeoff between accuracy and computer processing unit (CPU) time when running complex simulations.
 To accomplish that, Aeroconseil is investigating which parameters can be sacrificed to adapt the same model according to the goal of a specific analysis.

-“Our cooperation with Siemens PLM Software allows us to strengthen our expertise in multi-domain systems simulation, acquire new competencies, provide our customers with innovative solutions and address new markets,” says Didier Dorne, business manager at Aeroconseil.
-“The combination of Siemens PLM Software’s and Aeroconseil’s competencies is the main added value of this collaboration for our customers.
+“Our cooperation with Siemens Digital Industries Software allows us to strengthen our expertise in multi-domain systems simulation, acquire new competencies, provide our customers with innovative solutions and address new markets,” says Didier Dorne, business manager at Aeroconseil.
+“The combination of Siemens Digital Industries Software’s and Aeroconseil’s competencies is the main added value of this collaboration for our customers.